Crispus Attucks: Boston Massacre

 After dusk on March 5, 1770, a wigmaker's apprentice mistakenly accused a British officer of not paying a bill.
 The officer ignored his insults but a sentry intervened after the boy began physically assaulting the officer.
 Both townspeople and nine soldiers of the 29th Regiment of Foot gathered.
 The colonists threw snowballs and debris at the soldiers.
 A group of men including Attucks approached the Old State House armed with clubs and sticks.
 A soldier was struck with a piece of wood, an act some witnesses claimed was done by Attucks.
 Other witnesses stated that Attucks was "leaning upon a stick" when the soldiers opened fire.

 Five colonists were killed and six were wounded.
 Attucks took two ricocheted bullets in the chest and was believed to be the first to die.
 County coroners Robert Pierpoint and Thomas Crafts Jr. conducted an autopsy on Attucks.
 He was "felled by two bullets to his chest, one of them 'goring the right lobe of the lungs and a great part of the liver most horribly'."
-Attucks' body was carried to Faneuil Hall, where it lay in state until Thursday, March 8, when he and the other victims were buried together in the same grave site in Boston's Granary Burying Ground.
-He had lived for approximately 47 years.
+Attucks' body was carried to Faneuil Hall, where it lay in state until Thursday, March 8, 1770, when he and the other victims were buried together in the same grave site in Boston's Granary Burying Ground.
+He was approximately 47 years old.